 1) Visit our Job Listings page to view teaching opportunities from around the country.

 2) Select the job or jobs you would like to apply to, and click on “Apply to selected jobs."

-3) If you do not yet have a profile in our KIPP Careers system (which is new as of July 2012), you will be prompted to create one.
+3) If you do not yet have a profile in our KIPP Careers system, you will be prompted to create one.
 If you have previously created a profile, you will be prompted to login to your account.

-4) Once you have created your profile or logged in successfully, you will be directed to our teaching application.
-Please note that you may save and return to your application at any time, and that you will be asked to complete two short essay questions as part of your application:
+4) Once you’ve created your profile or logged in successfully, you will be directed to our lead teacher or teaching fellowship application, based on which jobs you chose to apply to.
+For either application, please note that you may save and return to your application at any time.
+For the lead teacher application, you will be asked one short answer question, and for the teaching fellowship application you will be asked two essay questions:

 5) Your application will be submitted when you press the “Confirm” button on the final confirmation page.
 At that time you will receive a confirmation email and your application will be sent directly to the KIPP school or regional organization you are applying to.

 6) After you submit your application online, the remainder of the application process will be handled by the individual KIPP school or region you apply to.
 Please note that each of our locations has their own hiring processes.
 While the teacher selection process varies by location, typical steps include a phone interview, an in-person interview with the school leader and other staff members, and a sample teaching lesson.
 If you have any questions about your application status or next steps in the hiring process, please contact the KIPP school or region directly.
 Contact information for all of our locations is available in our School Directory.

 Please note: You must have legal authorization to work in the United States in order to apply for a teaching position at a KIPP school.

 How can I tell if I’ve applied for a job already?